Creating a local table

 ⛔ What you cannot do with a real-time table:

-• Index data using the indexer feature.
+• Ingest data using the indexer feature.

 • Connect it to sources for easy indexing from external storage.